TheAssemblyArmada/Thyme-Wiki/Compiled-String-File-Format.md

 };
 ```

-Each label consists of an "id" equivalent to the string " LBL", followed by the number of strings the label can refer to, then the length of the label ASCII string followed by the string itself.
+Each label entry begins with a FourCC "id" equivalent to the string " LBL", again likely a little endian "LBL ".
+This is followed by the number of strings the label can refer to, then the length of the label ASCII string followed by the string itself.
 The "label" string is not null terminated and must match the given "length".
 The engine code refers only to the label when requesting a string for display so that localisation can be done separately.

 ### Strings